San Mateo de Otao :

 Best season to visit

 The ideal period is from April to November, during the dry season.
-Rainfall is rare and the sky generally clear, perfect for outdoor activities.
+Rainfall is rare and the sky is generally clear, perfect for outdoor activities.
 Between December and March, rains can be more frequent, especially in the afternoon.

-What to bring?
+What should you bring?

 • ✔️ Swimsuit and towel (for waterfalls and natural pools).